 The promise of autonomous AI agents that can perform complex tasks has generated a lot of excitement.
+By interacting with external tools and functions, LLMs can carry out multi-step workflows without human intervention.

 But reality is proving more challenging than anticipated.

-The WebArena leaderboard, which benchmarks LLM agents against real-world tasks, shows that even the best-performing models have a success rate of only 35.8%.
+The WebArena leaderboard, which benchmarks LLM agents against real-world tasks, shows that even the best-performing models have a success rate of only 45.7%.

 The term "AI agent" isn't really defined, and there seems to a lot of controversy about what an agent even is.
 An AI agent can be defined as an LLM that is given agency (usually function calling in RAG setting) to make high-level decisions about how to perform tasks in an environment.